cdhermann/spring-quarkus-perf-comparison/dotnet10/README.md

 1. Install .NET (see Prerequisites)
 2. Compile to managed mode with `dotnet publish Dotnet10 -c Release -o publish` (see Managed mode)
-3. From the Git project root run `./scripts/stress.sh dotnet10`
+3. From the Git project root run `./scripts/stress.sh dotnet10/publish/dotnet10`

+## How to run `1strequest.sh`

+1. Install .NET (see Prerequisites)
+2. Compile to managed mode with `dotnet publish Dotnet10 -c Release -o publish` (see Managed mode)
+3. From the Git project root run `./scripts/1strequest.sh "dotnet10/publish/dotnet10" 5`

 ## Prerequisites